devlato/async-wait-until/README.md

  * Waits for predicate to be truthy and resolves a Promise *
  * @param  predicate  Function  Predicate that checks the condition
- * @param  timeout  Number  Maximum wait interval, 5000ms by default
+ * @param  timeout  Number  Maximum wait interval, optional, 5000ms by default
- * @param  interval  Number  Wait interval, 50ms by default
+ * @param  interval  Number  Wait interval, optional, 50ms by default
  * @return  Promise  Promise to return a callback result */ function waitUntil(predicate: Function, timeout: Number = 5000, interval: Number = 50): Promise;